Scionar/zap-server/README.md

 * Run application

   `npm start`
+* Run lint for NodeJS code

+  `npm run node-lint`

+### Other
 * Environment credentials

   Copy /.env.example to /.env and fill right credentials.

+* Githooks

+  Before commits and pushes, tests and lints are run.
+Git action is denied if tests or lints fail.

+## Functionality description

 ## User management
 Users can be divided in two roles.
 Watchers and players.
 Players are playing the game and others are watching.
 Users are identified with web socket connection.
 No AJAX and sessions.